Stand up paddle boarding is huge right now and it’s getting bigger every year.

 It Is Varied

-There’s so much that you can do on a SUP board.
+There’s so much that you can do on a stand up paddle board.

 You can use it like a longboard to ride the waves, treat it like a workout and get some exercise, go on an adventure, or just float near the shore.